Mountain-Hydrology-Research-Group/snow-hydrology/book/resources/instructor_resources.md

 ## Course Website

-The course website ([https://mountain-hydrology-research-group.github.io/data-analysis/](https://mountain-hydrology-research-group.github.io/data-analysis/)) is hosted on [GitHub Pages](https://pages.github.com/) as a repository under the Mountain-Hydrology-Research-Group github organization, [here](https://github.com/Mountain-Hydrology-Research-Group/data-analysis).
-It is organized and formatted with the [jekyll-rtd-theme](https://jekyll-rtd-theme.rundocs.io/) built on top of the [rundocs.io](https://rundocs.io/) framework.
-See the [jekyll-rtd-theme](https://jekyll-rtd-theme.rundocs.io/) documentation for information on formatting and webpage layout.
+The course website ([https://mountain-hydrology-research-group.github.io/snow-hydrology/](https://mountain-hydrology-research-group.github.io/snow-hydrology/)) is hosted on [GitHub Pages](https://pages.github.com/) as a repository under the Mountain-Hydrology-Research-Group github organization, [here](https://github.com/Mountain-Hydrology-Research-Group/snow-hydrology).
+It is organized and formatted with [jupyter-book](https://jupyterbook.org).

-Each webpage is created from a markdown (.md) file, which is a plain text file where formatting is specified in the [markdown](https://guides.github.com/features/mastering-markdown/) syntax.
-Page organization is controlled by nesting directories containing special README.md files that contain some formatting information, and by creating special headers within a document such as `## My Document Subsection Name`.
+Each webpage is created from either a markdown (.md), a plain text file where formatting is specified in the [markdown](https://guides.github.com/features/mastering-markdown/) syntax, or a jupyter notebook (.ipynb) file.
+Page organization is controlled with the table of contents file (_toc.yml).

 ### Getting started